Milton R. Konvitz: Academic career

+Following retirement from teaching in 1973, Konvitz continued his scholarly pursuits.
+He ended up writing or editing over two dozen books.
+His first, The Alien and the Asiatic in American Law (1946), was cited in three Supreme Court cases in the 1970s.
+His 1953 book, Civil Rights in Immigration, was praised for offering a then-rare perspective that emphasized "civil rights with respect to immigration and naturalization".
+He also wrote two critical studies of Ralph Waldo Emerson.

+In addition to his work on Constitutional law, Konvitz was a scholar of Judaism.
+He helped start Cornell's Program of Jewish Studies, and advocated for the creation of a Department of Near Eastern Studies.
+Among his books were Judaism and Human Rights (1972), Judaism and the American Idea (1978), and Torah and Constitution: Essays in American Jewish Thought (1998).
+He served on the editorial board of Encyclopedia Judaica and co-founded the journal Judaism and the Zionist magazine Midstream.

+In 1998, Cornell established the Milton R. Konvitz Professorship of Jewish and Near Eastern Studies.
+It was endowed through contributions from 190 former students, colleagues and friends of Konvitz.
+Ross Brann was the first to hold that professorship.

 Liberian Codification Project

-Working with Chief Justice James A. A. Pierre of the Supreme Court of Liberia, Konvitz, for nearly 30 years, drew up the body of statutory laws in the Republic of Liberia.
+Working with Chief Justice James A. A. Pierre of the Supreme Court of Liberia, Konvitz drafted the body of statutory laws for the Republic of Liberia.
 He also edited the opinions of Liberia's Supreme Court.
 As a token of thanks for his work he received the Grand Band of the Order of the Star of Africa, as well as an honorary degree from the University of Liberia.

 Personal life

 Konvitz was married for over 50 years to the former Mary Traub.

-Their son Josef was a senior official of the Organisation for Economic Co-operation and Development (OECD), based in Paris, where he lives with his wife, Isa.
-Their sons, Eli and Ezra, live in Hong Kong and London respectively, Eli a director at W S Atkins and Ezra having co-founded ArtStack.
-Josef Konvitz retired from the OECD in 2011, and was a visiting professor at King's College, London.
+Their son Josef was a senior official of the Organisation for Economic Co-operation and Development (OECD) until 2011, and later a visiting professor at King's College, London.

 Konvitz had three brothers, Philip, Sol, and Ben.
-Philip was an innovator in the modern bail bond business, a real estate developer, and a player in local politics.
-In the latter two guises, he played a key role in the Operation Bid Rig events that resulted in sweeping corruption arrests by the Federal government in the Jersey shore area.
+Philip was an innovator in the modern bail bond business, a real estate developer, and active in Jersey Shore politics.
+He earned notoriety late in life when he was indicted as part of the Operation Bid Rig investigation.

+Milton Konvitz died on September 5, 2003, at Monmouth Medical Center in Long Branch, New Jersey.
+He was 95.